 It’s that time of year.
 You’re out on the school run and someone flies past you in snazzy neon trainers; or you’re ambling to the local shop and you get overtaken by a flash of lycra.
 Whichever way you look, people are putting in the miles and gearing up.
-But when is the London Marathon 2018?
+It’s probably got you thinking…”When is the London Marathon, again?”

 Well, on Sunday 22nd April 2018, professional runners and jogging newbies alike will be heading to the big smoke to put in the performance of their lives at the Virgin Money London Marathon.